altunenes/sorceress/docs/explanations of illusions.md

 ```

-This function basically adds vertical lines to an image, but it's blending not overlaying!
+This function is used to add vertical lines to an image.
+The lines are blended, not overlaid.

-`img` your input image like `"morgo.jpg"`
-`linecolour1` `linecolour2` and `linecolour3` are point the colors of lines.
-example usage:
-`sorceress.addlines("vfor.jpg",linecolour1=(150,5,5),linecolour2=(10,155,20),linecolour3=(0,15,15),alphablending==False) `

-If you select `alphablending==True`  line colors are much more stable against the luminance change in the background image.
-It's because in OpenCV when you overlay two images or colors the function called `addWeighted` mixes the colors in very "small tones" but you probably do not even notice.
-Still, this function which I called alpha blending, is much more stable to luminance change.
-Use both, in the same way, and see what differs.
+To use the function, specify the input image (`img`) and the colors of the lines (`linecolour1`, `linecolour2`, and `linecolour3`).
+For example:
+`sorceress.addlines("vfor.jpg", linecolour1=(150, 5, 5), linecolour2=(10, 155, 20), linecolour3=(0, 15, 15))`

+By default, the function uses "alpha blending" to mix the colors of the lines and the background image.
+This makes the resulting colors more stable against changes in the background luminance.
+You can turn off alpha blending by setting alphablending to False in the function call.

 ## 5- eyecolour